 - 10.10.1.
 Experience is a Keyword referring to an ability with "reference the number of cards, et cetera, in your level, and execute a resolution" in its effect, or an ability that is possessed by a card when it is in the level.
 This Keyword is not an ability per se, and has no meaning in terms of effects. - 10.10.2.
-All abilities written as "(Ability Category Icon) Experience (Text)" or abilities of event cards written as "Experience (Text)" are abilities possessing the Keyword "Experience".

-10.11.
-Shift

-- 10.11.1.
-Shift is an automatic Keyword Ability that allows a player to exchange a card in their clock and a card in their hand, at the start of the Main Phase. - 10.11.2.
+All abilities written as "(Ability Category lcon) Experience (Text)" or abilities of event cards written as "Experience (Text)" are abilities possessing the Keyword "Experience". - 10.11.
+Shift - 10.11.1.
+Shift is an automatic Keyword Ability that allows a player to exchange a card in his or her clock and a card in his or her hand, at the start of the Main Phase. - 10.11.2.
 "Shift, Level (Number)" refers to "At the beginning of your main phase, if this card is in your clock, and your level is (Number) or higher, you may choose this card and a card in your hand of the same color, and exchange them.". - 10.11.3.
 When cards are exchanged by Shift, exactly two (2) cards - the card possessing that ability and the card in your hand - must be chosen. - 10.11.3.1.
-During the resolution of Shift, if, for any reason, the card possessing that ability cannot be chosen, players are not allowed to choose to exchange cards.
+During the resolution of Shift, if, for any reason, the card possessing that ability cannot be chosen, players are not allowed to choose to exchange cards. - 10.11.3.2.
+During the resolution of Shift, if the player does not have a card of the same color in his or her hand, that player is not allowed to choose to exchange cards.

-- 10.11.3.2.
-During the resolution of Shift, if the player does not have a card of the same color in their hand, that player is not allowed to choose to exchange cards. - 10.11.4.
-"When (player) uses "Shift"" refers to "when a card in (player's) clock and hand are exchanged by a "Shift" effect".
+10.11.4.
+"When you use "Shift"" refers to "During the resolution of "Shift", when a card in a player's clock and his or her hand are exchanged".